laurenbmarch/GoldBadgeConsoleAppChallenges/README.md

 By creating a "Menu Item" object, I assigned it properties and made badic CRUD operations in the "Menu Item" Repository.
 In the UI, the user is able to choose a selection from a menu to create, delete, and view menu items.

 ## Challenge Three: Komodo Insurance Badges
+This challenge for "Komodo Insurance" involved creating an application for their Security Admin to
 ## Challenge Four: Komody Comapny Outings

 ## What's Next?